SamSepiolProxy/Scripts/README.md

 - **Shell Scripts**:
   - `ap.sh`: Sets up an access point using specified interfaces.
   - `bloodhound-merger.sh`: Merges custom BloodHound queries from various sources.
+(Old BloodHound)
+  - `bloodhoundce-converter.sh`: Merges custom BloodHound queries from various sources and converts them to the new format.
+Then deletes the old queries and uploads the new list via the API.
+Known issue: If query lists are used only the top one is converted/kept.
   - `kubernetesreview.sh`: Performs a review of Kubernetes configurations.
   - `makecert.sh`: Generates SSL/TLS certificates.
   - `portscanlinux.sh`: Conducts a port scan on a Linux system.